albertintech/apai/docs/judiciary/fjbaa/the-case-for-bloc-star.md

 The Act's slate confirmation process has specific structural requirements that constrain the appropriate voting method.
 These requirements are not identical to those of general elections, which has implications for which methods transfer well.

-**Multi-winner selection.** The Senate selects n nominees from a presidential slate of at least n x 2 candidates in a single proceeding.
-The method must handle multiple winners natively, without converting to a sequential series of single-winner races.
+**Multi-winner selection.** The Senate selects n nominees from a presidential slate of at least n+2 candidates in a single proceeding.

 **Consensus orientation, not proportional representation.** The Senate is not a legislature selecting representatives for distinct factions.
 It is a deliberative body selecting the most broadly acceptable nominees from a slate that the president has already screened for basic acceptability.
 The goal is consensus, not proportionality.
 A method designed for proportional representation -- one that allocates seats to factions in proportion to their share of voter support -- would be structurally mismatched to this purpose.